Positive Ways for Guiding Your Child’s Behaviour

 2. Give rewards to encourage desired behaviour

 Decide what behaviour you want and reward it.
-Choose a reward that your child wants (for example stickers, extra time at the playground, baking cookies together).
+Choose a reward that your child wants (for example stickers, extra time at the playground, or baking cookies together).

 “You got dressed all by yourself.
 Here is a sticker for your collection.”